mathoud/Flattening/README.md

 If you use this code, please cite it as:

 Masoud Gharahi.
-(2025). *tensor-l-multilinear-rank: Mathematica code for computing l-multilinear ranks from tensor flattenings* (Version 1.0.0) [Software].
+(2025). *Tensor-l-multilinear-rank: Mathematica code for computing l-multilinear ranks from tensor flattenings* (Version 1.0.0) [Software].
 Zenodo. https://doi.org/10.5281/zenodo.15299720